gottlabs/home/_posts/2025-12-29-mongobleed-forensics.md

 The **"Assume Compromise"** approach is not paranoia.
 It's practical.
 Memory disclosure vulnerabilities leak unpredictable data.
 Without complete visibility into what was in the heap at the time of exploitation, conservative assumptions are appropriate.

 ### The Community Edition Blind Spot
-MongoDB Community Edition—the version most organizations run—has no audit logging.
+MongoDB Community Edition, the version most organizations run, has no audit logging.
 The default verbosity level is set to `-1`, which limits operational logging to warnings and errors only.
 This significantly reduces forensic visibility.

 To increase logging verbosity for investigations: